-When you’re losing your hair, you want to look up all different kinds of answers that are available to your problem.
+When you’re losing your hair, you want to look up all the different kinds of answers that are available to your problem.
 It’s certainly a good thing to know what can and cannot trigger hair loss in males and females.

-One looming question regarding the reason for hair loss is that can excess sebum cause hair loss?
+One looming question regarding the reason for hair loss is that can excess sebum cause hair loss.
 When the hair gets oily, and the excess sebum builds up, do you lose hair?
 And another question that it leads to is that is this kind of hair loss permanent or temporary.

 People with oily scalps can’t make it “less oily.”
 They can do a few things to make sure that the oil and sebum build-up doesn’t damage their hair.
 However, having oily hair is a part of genetics.
 That itself is permanent and irreversible.

 Now, if you have an oily scalp, you don’t have to go about cursing your fate.
 People with dry hair also face a host of problems when it comes to their hair.

 Thankfully, these days there’s a lot you can do to better take care of your hair.
 For instance, people who have dry hair experience more hair breakage.
 Lacking any moisture, the hair strands are brittle and can break quite easily.
 With oily hair, frequent washing of the scalp is important.

 What Is Sebum?

 It’s actually a pretty good thing.
 It’s one of the things on your face that’s helping you not have premature wrinkles.
 But you can’t expect to age beautifully if you have oily skin.
 What happens is that people with oily skin have larger pores and thicker skin.

 The skin is thicker in those areas where there are oil glands.
 Being in greater number in the forehead region, many people with oily skin are less wrinkly there.
 But on the rest of the face, you can expect wrinkles.
 Anyway, with that out of the way, let’s get to the crux of the matter.